• LinkedIn

 Category 8: Customer Relations

-• Programs may influence reputation, brand awareness and loyalty, and market position
+• Programs that influence reputation, loyalty or market position

 Category 9: Media Relations

-• Strategies or ongoing programs that use the news media as the primary channel to reach target audiences and seek to influence awareness, understanding and opinion, or to motivate action
+Strategies or programs that use news media as the primary channel to reach target audiences and influence awareness, understanding or action.
+Entries must show the quality and impact of media coverage.
+Volume alone is not considered a valid measure.

 Category 10: Community Relations